 In connection with the execution of the Purchase Agreement, the Company also has agreed to issue to the Holder 250,000 shares of Class A Common Stock (the "Commitment Shares") as consideration for its irrevocable commitment to purchase the shares of Class A Common Stock upon the terms and subject to the satisfaction of the conditions set forth in the Purchase Agreement.
-The Company and the Holder have agreed that if the net proceeds with respect to Commitment Shares either sold by the Holder by the 121st day after the Commencement Date, subject to an extension under certain circumstances (the "True-Up Date"), or held by the Holder on the True-Up Date (based on the closing price of the Class A Common Stock on the Nasdaq Capital Market on the trading day immediately prior to the True-Up Date), in the aggregate, are less than \$1 Million, the Company will pay to the Holder the difference between \$1 Million and the applicable net proceeds.
-Alternatively, in the event that such net proceeds exceed \$1 Million.
+Pursuant to a separate side letter agreement between the Company and the Holder, the Company and the Holder have agreed that if the net proceeds with respect to Commitment Shares either sold by the Holder by the 121st day after the Commencement Date, subject to an extension under certain circumstances (the "True-Up Date"), or held by the Holder on the True-Up Date (based on the closing price of the Class A Common Stock on the Nasdaq Capital Market on the trading day immediately prior to the True-Up Date), in the aggregate, are less than \$1 Million, the Company will pay to the Holder the difference between \$1 Million and the applicable net proceeds.
+Alternatively, in the event that such net proceeds exceed \$1 Million, the Holder will pay to the Company the difference between the applicable net proceeds and \$1 Million.
 Unless earlier terminated, the Purchase Agreement will remain in effect until the first day of the month next following the 36-month period commencing on the date of this prospectus.